-The Suffolk County Police Department received a \$123,556 grant in 2022 to pay for overtime and training and employs an intelligence-based and data-driven approach to investigating motor vehicle and insurance fraud crime.
+The Suffolk County Police Department received a \$123,556 grant in 2023 to pay for overtime and training and employs an intelligence-based and data-driven approach to investigating motor vehicle and insurance fraud crime.
 The police department utilizes the Property/Auto Crime Unit to maintain a centralized approach and a dedicated command focused on motor vehicle theft and insurance fraud.
 This is for a 565-square-mile area with a population of 1.5 million.

-2022 funding provided 1,323 overtime hours allowing enhanced investigations and initiation of 84 Vehicle Theft and 2 Insurance Fraud investigations under the program and an additional 2 for the department (4 total).
-We also observed a sharp 615 percent increase in catalytic converter thefts, 1,778 were reported in 2022 compared to 289 reported in 2021.
+2023 funding provided 1,387.5 overtime hours allowing enhanced investigations and initiation of 338 Vehicle Theft and 2 Insurance Fraud investigations under the program and an additional 2 for the department (4 total).
+We also observed a decrease of 22 percent in catalytic converter thefts, 1,232 were reported in 2023 compared to 1,778 reported in 2022.

-There were 1,747 vehicles reported stolen in Suffolk County, 519 more than in 2021.
-In 2022, 1,316 vehicles were recovered, a 38.53 percent increase from 2021 in which 950 vehicles were recovered.
-Recovery rate decreased slightly in 2022 to 75.33 percent, a 1.03 percent change from 2021 in which the rate was 77.36 percent.
+There were 1,531 vehicles reported stolen in Suffolk County, 60 more than in 2022.
+In 2023, the vehicle recovery rate shows a 12 percent decrease from 2022, in which 987 vehicles were recovered.
 It is important to remember that recovered vehicles may not correlate to those reported stolen.